Invitation to play

 By providing a specific play setup, an “invitation to play” helps children focus on a particular game or aspect of learning.
 It minimizes distractions and creates an environment conducive to deeper engagement and focus.

 Setting up an inviting play setup encourages children to explore, discover and experiment.
-They can discover new properties of materials, solve problems and increase their knowledge and understanding through hands-on play.
+They can discover new properties of materials, solve problems and expand their knowledge and understanding through hands-on play.

-So if your child gets stuck playing and cannot find his/her own play, then setting up an "invitation to play" is the solution.
+So if your child gets stuck with playing and is unable to play independently, then setting up an "invitation to play" is the solution.